Maintaining your Teams Connector deployment

 • <prefix>-TeamsBot-RG: this contains the Azure Bot.

-If you have deployed a Teams Connector in multiple regions you will see several <prefix>-TeamsConn-... resource groups.
+If you have followed a blue-green deployment strategy or deployed a Teams Connector in multiple regions you will see several <prefix>-TeamsConn-... resource groups.

 2. Select each resource group in turn (with the prefix of the Teams Connector you want to delete), and then select Delete resource group and confirm with the name of the resource group.